Fluidized bed: Properties

 A fluidized bed consists of fluid-solid mixture that exhibits fluid-like properties.
 As such, the upper surface of the bed is relatively horizontal, which is analogous to hydrostatic behavior.
 The bed can be considered to be a heterogeneous mixture of fluid and solid that can be represented by a single bulk density.

 Furthermore, an object with a higher density than the bed will sink, whereas an object with a lower density than the bed will float, thus the bed can be considered to exhibit the fluid behavior expected of Archimedes' principle.
 As the "density", (actually the solid volume fraction of the suspension), of the bed can be altered by changing the fluid fraction, objects with different densities comparative to the bed can, by altering either the fluid or solid fraction, be caused to sink or float.

-In fluidised beds, the contact of the solid particles with the fluidisation medium (a gas or a liquid) is greatly enhanced when compared to packed beds.
-This behavior in fluidised combustion beds enables good thermal transport inside the system and good heat transfer between the bed and its container.
+In fluidized beds, the contact of the solid particles with the fluidization medium (a gas or a liquid) is greatly enhanced when compared to packed beds.
+This behavior in fluidized combustion beds enables good thermal transport inside the system and good heat transfer between the bed and its container.
 Similarly to the good heat transfer, which enables thermal uniformity analogous to that of a well mixed gas, the bed can have a significant heat-capacity whilst maintaining a homogeneous temperature field.

 Application

 Fluidized beds are used as a technical process which has the ability to promote high levels of contact between gases and solids.
-In a fluidised bed a characteristic set of basic properties can be utilised, indispensable to modern process and chemical engineering, these properties include:
+In a fluidized bed a characteristic set of basic properties can be used, indispensable to modern process and chemical engineering, these properties include: